orbs-network/membuffers/README.md

 * Always add new fields at the end of the schema.
 * Keep the numeric tag of fields sequential.

+## Extensions to Protobuf schema

+MemBuffers supports proto definitions using standard [Protobuf v3 schema](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec).
+MemBuffers supports several extensions to the standard schema that you may find useful:

+* Primitive types `uint8` and `uint16`

+  These are not needed in Protobuf because Protobuf packs integers to their smallest form.
+Since MemBuffers does not pack fields, these primitives are supported explicitly.
+Choose the appropriate size of integers to reduce the overall size of your messages.

+* Inline types (aliases) with `option inline`

+  Inline types are new names that behave as aliases to standard system types.
+You can view them as `messages` with a single field which are inlined whenever appearing in a different `message`.
+Read more about `option` extensions under `membufc` compiler [documentation](go/membufc/README.md).

+* Service listener pattern with `option implement` and `option register`

+  Circular dependencies between services are often resolved with a listener pattern where one of the services extracts its callback methods into a separate service and the other service exposes a registration method for the listener.
+Read more about `option` extensions under `membufc` compiler [documentation](go/membufc/README.md).

 ## License

 MIT